Rice production in South Korea: Rice storage methods in South Korea

 The Korea Rural Development Administration introduced a rice storage method that can reduce changes in the proper temperature so as to keep rice fresh.

 Since rice reacts sensitively to the temperature, it should be stored in an appropriate way to reduce quality changes.
 If the temperature of the place where rice is stored is high, the fat content in the rice combines with oxygen in the air.
 This raises acidity, and causes bad smells so as to affect the taste of rice.
 In an experiment conducted by the Korea Rural Development Administration to examine changes in rice quality according to storage temperature, rice stored at 4 degrees Celsius was found to last the longest due to limited changes in rice taste, freshness, and color.

 At home, it is recommended to store rice in an airtight container in the refrigerator.
 If this is not possible, it is recommended during the period October to April to store rice in a cool place where there is no sunlight and where the average temperature is under 15 degrees.
 If room temperature storage cannot be avoided in summer, it is better to purchase small amounts of rice and consume each as soon as possible.
 When humidity and temperature are high, microorganisms such as pests, fungi, and bacteria can occur, so rice should be stored in a cool place with low humidity.
 If the winter temperature drops below zero, rice may freeze, thereby introducing volume increase and subsequent cracking.

-In Korean homes, kimchi is usually stored at an appropriate temperature using a kimchi refrigerator.
-The reason for kimchi refrigerators is that when kimchi is finished, it should traditionally be put in a jar and buried in the ground.
-As the number of cities increases and the number of people living in apartments other than detached houses increases, those who cannot use the traditional storage method choose a kimchi refrigerator instead.
-In Korea, kimchi refrigerators are treated as necessities in a home, and will be featured in new home introductory videos.